wanman/mailcow/README.md

     * Full groupware with ActiveSync and Card-/CalDAV support

 # Before You Begin: Prerequisites
-- **Please remove any web- and mail services** running on your server.
+- **Please remove any web and mail services** running on your server.
 I recommend using a clean Debian minimal installation.
 Remember to purge Debians default MTA Exim4:
 ```
 apt-get purge exim4*